originoidco/vmt/README.md

 ### railway (recommended)

-this project is configured to deploy on [Railway](https://railway.com?referralCode=originoid) with 1-click, you also get $20 in credits upon signup by using our link :) railway also handles installing ffmpeg automatically. you can deploy by clicking the deploy button above and setting your environment variables.
+this project is configured to deploy on [Railway](https://railway.com?referralCode=originoid) in 1-click and automatically handles ffmpeg installation. to setup via railway, hit the "deploy on railway" button at the top of this readme

+(you'll also get $20 in railway credits upon signup by using our link :3)

 ### required environment variables